 Dr Viktor Kholstov (of the Russian Federation) is the Head of the Center for Analytical Studies on Conventions on the Prohibition of Chemical and Biological Weapons at the Ministry of Industry and Trade of the Russian Federation, Federal State Unitary Enterprise, “GosNIIOKhT”.
 He holds a doctorate in chemistry and is an author on more than 250 scientific papers and patents.

-Dr Andrea Leisewitz (of Chile) is currently the Director of Applied Research and Innovation, Universidad Santo Tomás, and a Professor at the Pontificia Universidad Católica de Chile (PUC) School of Medicine.
+Dr Andrea Leisewitz (of Chile) is currently the Director of Integrity, Safety and Ethics in Research at the Universidad San Sebastián, Chile, professor at Universidad Santo Tomás (UST) and professor at the Pontificia Universidad Católica de Chile (PUC).
+She is a scientific adviser to the Chilean National Authority for the Chemical and Biological Weapons Convention and has participated in the elaboration of the national regulation for the CWC and BTWC implementation in Chile.
 Her expertise is in cellular and molecular biology, good practices in research including research ethics, bioethics, biosafety and biosecurity.
-Dr Leisewitz holds a doctorate in cellular and molecular biology (PUC), postdoctoral training in pharmacology (UNC, NC, USA), a Masters in Innovation (PUC) and a Masters in Bioethics (Clarkson University-Mount Sinaí School of Medicine, NY, USA).
+Dr Leisewitz holds a doctorate in Cellular and Molecular Biology, has postdoctoral training in pharmacology, a Masters in Innovation and a Masters in Bioethics.
 From May 2013 to September 2019, Dr Leisewitz directed the Research Ethics, Bioethics, Biosafety, Biosecurity Office at PUC.
-She has been a member of the PUC’s IACUC (2008-2013) and chair of the same committee (2011-2013), a Chair of the Institutional Biosafety/ Biosecurity Committee, PUC (2014-2016) and Chair of the Advisory Board Member of the PUC Animal Care and Use Program.
+She has been a member of the PUC’s IACUC (2008-2013) and chair of the same committee (2011-2013), chair of the Institutional Biosafety/ Biosecurity Committee at PUC (2014-2016) and at UST (2019-2021) and Chair of the Advisory Board Member of the PUC Animal Care and Use Program.